2013, Vol. 1 Issue 1, Part A

 How to cite this article:

 Amtyaz Safi, M. Atiqullah Khan, M. Zaheer Khan, M. Usman Ali Hashmi.
 Observations on the Food and Feeding Habits of Striped piggy, Pomadasys stridens (Forsskal, 1775) (Family; Pomadasyidae) from Karachi Coast, Pakistan.
-International Journal of Fauna and Biological Studies.
-2013; 1(1): 07-14.
+Int J Fauna Biol Stud 2013;1(1):07-14.